jlemura/Cybersecurity-Portfolio/THM/THM_SOCL1/05_Splunk_SIEM.md

 This module demonstrates the ability to:

 - Ingest and analyze security logs using Splunk.
-- Detect suspicious activity including brute-force attempts and account compromise.
+- Detect suspicious activity including brute-force login attempts and potential account compromise.
 - Visualize security events via dashboards for SOC monitoring.
-- Translate log analysis into actionable mitigation and alerting strategies.
+- Translate log analysis into actionable mitigation strategies and SOC alerts.